VICO-UoE/UniversalRepresentations/README.md

 > *ECCV Workshop 2020 ([arXiv 2007.06889](https://arxiv.org/abs/2007.06889))*

 ## Updates
+* July'23, Our paper [Universal Representations: A Unified Look at Multiple Task and Domain Learning](https://arxiv.org/abs/2204.02744) is accepted by IJCV!
 * July'22, Code for [Universal Representations: A Unified Look at Multiple Task and Domain Learning](https://arxiv.org/abs/2204.02744) is now available!
 * April'22, The preprint of our paper is now available!
 Code will be available soon!
 One can refer to [URL](https://github.com/VICO-UoE/URL) for the implementation on Cross-domain Few-shot Learning.